container-storage-interface/spec/spec.md

 ### Identity Service RPC

 Identity service RPCs allow a CO to negotiate an API protocol version that MAY be used for subsequent RPCs across all CSI services with respect to a particular CSI plugin.
-The general flow of the success case is as follows (protos illustrated in YAML for brevity):
+The general flow of the success case MAY be as follows (protos illustrated in YAML for brevity):

 1. CO queries supported versions via Identity RPC.
 The CO is expected to gracefully handle, in the manner of its own choosing, the case wherein the returned `supported_versions` from the plugin are not supported by the CO.